dongrixinyu/ffio/README.md

 ```
 import pyFFmpeg

-# to build a stream context.
+# to build and initialize a stream context.
+stream_path = 'rtmp://ip:port/xxxx'
+stream_path = 'xxxx.mp4'
 stream_obj = pyFFmpeg.StreamParser(stream_path)

-# stream_state indicats if the stream context has been built successfully.
+# stream_state indicates if the stream context has been built and initialized successfully.
 print(stream_obj.stream_state)

 # to get an RGB frame in various format.